 Volcanic arcs are volcanic mountain ranges that form in subduction zones.
 They form a belt of stratovolcanoes on the continental side of a subduction zone.
-Mount Washington, pictured below, is a stratovolcano in the Cascade Range.
+The Three Sisters are stratovolcanoes in the Cascade Range.

 A volcanic chain of stratovolcanoes is created in subduction zone when a continental plate and an oceanic plate converge.
 The heavier oceanic plate bends and moves slowly into the mantle.
 The water soaked oceanic crust begins to melt as it descends beneath the ocean floor.